• home

 Location : Mirissa

 Start the day by discovering one of Sri Lanka's favourite ingredients.
-Try buffalo curd, served in bright terracotta pots with thick, golden treacle, often eaten as a snack, as an accompaniment to meals or as a dessert.
-Sri Lankans are famed for their sweet tooth and this is just about as sweet as it gets!
-En route to the beautiful beach village of Mirissa, enjoy a delicious lunch of biryani and watalappam (coconut custard pudding).
+Try buffalo curd, served in bright terracotta pots with golden treacle, which is often eaten as a snack or as an accompaniment to meals or as a dessert.
+On the way to the beach village of Mirissa, have lunch of biryani and watalappam (coconut custard pudding).
 Spend the rest of the day relaxing or exploring the golden sands of Sri Lanka’s southern coastline.
-The beach is a long curve of sand and has lovely calm clear waters for swimming, not to mention incredible sunsets – this is a paradise you won't want to leave.
-You may like to take a bicycle ride or tuk-tuk to watch colourful fishing boats bring back their loads of fresh fish to sell along the shore, or perhaps take a boat to spot whales and dolphins.
-Prefer to chill out?
-Grab a beer, sit back and watch surfers take on the waves.
+You may like to take a bicycle ride or tuk-tuk to watch colourful fishing boats bring back their loads of fresh fish to sell along the shore.

 Day :10